athinamanolakou/sociend-uhd/README.md

-## Yet Another ToDo List (YATDL)
+## Urban Housing Demand

-Your team will work on this TODO list project for the first three sprints to gain some experience with the SCRUM development process, with gitlab, and with deployment.
+Your team will work on this urban housing demand project

 ## Developing with Docker